DoctorMcKay/node-internet-relay-chat/README.md

 # Properties

+## connected

+This property will be `true` if the client is currently connected to an IRC server.

 ## registered

 This property will be `true` if the client is currently connected to and registered with an IRC server.

 ## secure

-This property will be `true` if the current connection is using SSL.
+This property will be `true` if the current connection is secure.

 ## myNick